WillAbides/bindown/README.md

 ## Config

-`bindown` is configured with a json file.
-By default it uses a file named `bindown.json` in the current directory.
+`bindown` is configured with a yaml file.
+By default it uses a file named `bindown.yml` in the current directory.

 ### Downloader values